davanstrien/digitised-books-ocr-and-metadata/README.md

 The processing takes place in the following notebooks:

-## Data structure
+## Data documentation

-- what?
+The collection is broken down into different subcollections based on the year in which the item was published.
+If the year is unkown for an item then it will be stored under 'unknown'.

-Organization of data.
+Inside each subcollection directory are the files which contains the digitised books.
+Each file represents one resource (usually a book) from the collection.
+For example `1634_003194022.jsonl.gz` represents one item.

-Each file contains is one resource (usually a book) from the collection.
 Each line of the `jsonl` file represents a page in the book (more on this format below).

 ### File naming

-The file naming is structured as follows
+The file naming is structured as follows:

-- `{year}_{ID}.jsonl`
+ `{year}_{ID}.jsonl`

-If the year is unkown, this will be `unkown`
+If the year is unknown, year will be `unknown` instead of a number.

 ### Data format